The Physics (group): Members

 The Physics consists of two MCs, real-life brothers Thig Natural (often referred to as Thig Nat), and Monk Wordsmith (who functions as the group's hype man as well) and producer, Justo.
 All three members grew up in a neighborhood known as Seattle's South End.
 Thig and Monk are first-generation Americans of Kenyan descent, and Just D'Amato (also known as Justo) is half-Filipino.
 The Physics reference their heritage in their music, especially in the Tomorrow People track, "Journey of the Drum."
 Thig is also a photographer who shoots primarily fashion and street photography.

 Their music frequently features other artists from hip-hop and other genres.
-They have collaborated with R&B singers Mario and Malice Sweet, renowned producer Jake One, and Phonte, THEESatisfaction, Macklemore, Grynch, Sol, Bambu, Dave B, Blue Scholars and more.
+They have collaborated with R&B singers Mario and Malice Sweet, producer Jake One, and Phonte, THEESatisfaction, Macklemore, Grynch, Sol, Bambu, Dave B, Blue Scholars and more.
 In recent years, they have recorded and performed with a live band including trumpeter Owuor Arunga, guitarist Eben Haase, keyboardist Sam Wishkoski, and Mario and Malice Sweet’s backup vocals.

 Distribution

 The Physics’ three albums, Future Talk, Love Is a Business and Tomorrow People have all been self-released, as have their free EPs and singles.
 The Physics' most recent album, Tomorrow People, was funded through Kickstarter.
-The crowd funding campaign raised $11,721 dollars from 242 backers – surpassing a goal of $8,000 dollars.
+The crowd funding campaign raised $11,721 from 242 backers – surpassing a goal of $8,000.
 The project appeared on Kickstarter's "Staff Picks" and "Popular" pages in July and August 2012.